This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

 In yet another twist to the intriguing tale, we find the quote.
 ‘Matthias, however, returned her money before he left the house.’
 (Ref H95.)
 Attempting to make sense of these developments involving Matthias and his plans with Sojourner-Truth, we must remember the principle that knowledge is power.

-On several occasions, Benjamin has informed Matthias that he is going to return Matthias’ sons to their mother, Margaret, in Albany.
-Reluctantly Matthias agreed to this proposed course of action; however, his stated plans are to either find a new home in the west or find and move into a new home in New York.
+On several occasions, Benjamin has informed Matthias that he will return Matthias’ sons to their mother, Margaret, in Albany.
+Reluctantly Matthias agreed to this proposed course of action; however, his stated plans are either finding a new home in the west or finding and moving into a new home in New York.
 During September of 1834, Prophet Matthias has another plan.
 Sensibly, he has decided to return to Albany, as the call of Margaret and his family, along with dreams of a better life, is beckoning him.

 Interestingly we are told by Mr. G. Vale quote.
 ‘At the same time, Mr. and Mrs. Folger were very particular in inquiring where Matthias and Isabella were going, and when, and by what conveyances.
 But at this time, neither of these persons (Matthias & Sojourner-Truth) could tell, for they had made no definite arrangements.’
 At the same time, quote.
 ‘Catherine secretly advised Isabella not to go with Matthias, and to get back her money for that Matthias would be taken up.’
 In response to Catherine’s attempt to help, surprisingly, we are informed quote.
 ‘Isabella (Sojourner-Truth) had then confidence in Matthias, and knew of no reason why he should be taken up; she, therefore, treated this advice with contempt.’
 Surprisingly quote.
 ‘Matthias and Isabella left on Thursday, 19th September 1834, separately; without stating where they were going.’
 (Ref: H107.)

-During their public departure from the Folgers, we find Sojourner-Truth and Matthias united in their agreed course of action; interestingly together, they have a plan which is funded by the Folgers.
-However, the historical documents make it clear that Matthias and Sojourner-Truth departed eight Third Street at different times.
+During their public departure from the Folgers, we find Sojourner-Truth and Matthias united in their agreed course of action; interestingly, together, they have a plan funded by the Folgers.
+However, the historical documents clarify that Matthias and Sojourner-Truth departed eight Third Street at different times.

 THESE FACTS ARE POINT NUMBER 112.

-Within two days of leaving Third Street, Matthias will have left New York, traveling to Albany, on the first stage of his master plan to find a new place to live in the west, and re-build his Zion with any disciples who believe his doctrines!
-Benjamin, on the other hand, after talking with Ann and Catherine and has decided to approach the Police and verbally report his version of events, which potentially places the hangman’s noose around the necks of both Isabella and Matthias!
+Within two days of leaving Third Street, Matthias will have left New York, traveling to Albany, on the first stage of his master plan to find a new place to live in the west and re-build his Zion with any disciples who believe his doctrines!
+On the other hand, Benjamin, after talking with Ann and Catherine, has decided to approach the Police and verbally report his version of events, which potentially places the hangman’s noose around the necks of both Isabella and Matthias!

 In one report, we read the quote.
 ‘It was very well that Isabella (Sojourner-Truth) did not take charge of this gold.
 For no sooner was Matthias and Isabella gone than Mr. Folger raised reports, not only of her having poisoned his family but excited suspicion that he had been robbed.’
 (Ref: H95.)